 Edited by Ezra Horbury and Christine ‘Xine’ Yao, this includes my short story ‘The Woman in the Portrait’ alongside works by Travis Alabanza, CN Lester and emerging trans and non-binary writers.

 Trauma (Dodo Ink, 2021)

-Essay about a day I spent at Chernobyl and Pripyat in July 2018, in this anthology edited by Thom Cuell and Sam Mills.
-Also includes work by Marina Benjamin, Rhiannon L. Cosslett, Rachel Genn, David Lynch, Rowena Macdonald, James Miller, Monique Roffey, Lee Rourke, Tamim Sadikali, Azad Ashim Sharma, Emma Jane Unsworth, Saskia Vogel and others.
+Essay about a day I spent at Chernobyl and Pripyat in July 2018.
+Edited by Thom Cuell and Sam Mills, the anthology also includes work by Marina Benjamin, Rhiannon L. Cosslett, Rachel Genn, David Lynch, Rowena Macdonald, James Miller, Monique Roffey, Lee Rourke, Tamim Sadikali, Azad Ashim Sharma, Emma Jane Unsworth, Saskia Vogel and others.

 Unfinished Business: The Fight for Women’s Rights (British Library, 2020)